 - Silveira C, Brunton E, Spendiff S, Nazarpour K. Influence of nerve cuff channel count and implantation site on the separability of afferent ENG.
 Journal of Neural Engineering 2017.
 Submitted.

 - Dyson M, Barnes J, Nazarpour K. Myoelectric control with abstract decoders.
 Journal of Neural Engineering 2017.
 Submitted.

-- Abolghasemi V, Chen M, Alameer A, Ferdowsi S, Chambers J. A., Nazarpour K. Incoherent dictionary pair learning: Application to a novel open-source database of Chinese numbers.
-IEEE Signal Processing Letters 2017.
-Submitted.
+- Abolghasemi V, Chen M, Alameer A, Ferdowsi S, Chambers JA, Nazarpour K. Incoherent dictionary pair learning: Application to a novel open-source database of Chinese numbers.
+IEEE Signal Processing Letters 2018, ePub ahead of print.

-- Jones H, Nazarpour K. Gaining NHS ethical approval: A biomedical engineering team perspective.
-British Journal of Healthcare Management 2017.
-Submitted.
+- Jones H, Nazarpour K. Gaining NHS ethical approval from the perspective of a biomedical engineering team.
+British Journal of Healthcare Management 2018, 24(2), 71-76.

 - Brunton E, Blau CW, Nazarpour K. Separability of neural responses to standardised mechanical stimulation of limbs.
 Scientific Reports 2017, 7, 11138.